Pros and Cons of Moving to Abu Dhabi

 - CON: A mix of cultures

-With all those nationalities and different languages, comes communication problems and culture shock confusion.
+With all those nationalities and different languages, comes communication problems and culture shock.
 A relaxed attitude and empathy can help equip an expat to navigate their way through setting up life in Abu Dhabi.